bandasanjana/Social-Network-Analysis--R-shiny-App/README.md

 Use cases
 This app can be used for various kinds of network analysis if files are uploaded in proper format:
-Social Network: Who interatcs whine whom
+Social Network: Who interatcs whine whom,
-Sports Network: For example, links can be the passes made between players(nodes) in a basketball match People Analytics
+Sports Network: For example, links can be the passes made between players(nodes) in a basketball match, People Analytics,
 Customer Network